-Related Paintings of Leonardo Da Vinci :. | Virgin and Child with St Anne | Portrait of Ginerva de'Benci | Adoration of the Magi | Portrait of a Musician | La Gioconda (The Mona Lisa) | The Annunciation-o |
+Related Paintings of Leonardo Da Vinci :. | Virgin and Child with St Anne | Portrait of Ginerva de'Benci | Adoration of the Magi | Portrait of Ginerva de'Benci-u | The Battle of Anghiari |

 Related Artists:Charles-edouard Chaise

 (1759, Paris - 1798, Fontainebleau) was a French neoclassical painter.